Will Keane: Return to Wigan Athletic

 On 9 October 2020, Keane joined Wigan Athletic on a short-term contract until 9 January 2021, as Latics rebuilt their squad after entering administration and suffering relegation from the Championship in the 2019–20 season.
 He made his debut a day later, starting in a 0–3 loss to Crewe Alexandra.
 He scored his first goal for Wigan on 24 October, scoring the equalising goal in a 1–1 draw with Plymouth Argyle.

 On 15 January 2021, Keane signed a contract extension to keep him at the club for the rest of the season.
 By May, Keane had scored 11 goals in 34 games for Wigan in all competitions in the 2020–21 season.

 In June 2021, Keane signed a new two-year contract with Wigan.
 In the 2021-22 EFL League One campaign, Keane would finish as top goalscorer with 26 goals.

+Preston North End

+In July 2023, Keane moved to Championship side Preston North End for an undisclosed fee.